engrosamaali91/schaeffler/README_ISAAC.md

 ### How i rigged emma robot

 - import usd
+- Inser physics ground plane and physics scene and in physics scene increase the Time steps per second value from 60 to 290
 - created xforms of body and wheels
 - local corrdinates of all xforms set as y pointing sideways, xoforward and z upward.
 To ensure body and wheel local rotations are aligned.
 It does not matter the orientation of the child prims as long as the orientation of xforms are aligned.
 - Give rigid body API to xforms and collider API to child of xforms